loeksnokes/code-with-ai-lab/handouts/session2-handout.md

 1. **Create a new repo** on GitHub → name it `ai-coding-intro`.
 2. **Clone** it locally or open directly in VS Code via *Source Control → Clone Repository*.
-3. Create file hello.py and ask Copilot for a function to greet a name.
+3. Create file and ask Copilot for a function to generate the fibonacci numbers.
 4. Commit and push your work to the main branch.
 You can do this via the terminal with the following:
 ```
 git add .
-git commit -m "Add hello.py"
+git commit -m "Add [file_name].py"
 git push
 ```
 Or this can be done using the VS Code IDE as follows - see image below: